Nirbhay02-villain/Ecommerce-Sales-Dashboard-Power-BI/README.md

 # Ecommerce-Sales-Dashboard-Power-BI

-Welcome to the Ecommerce Sales Dashboard repository!
+Welcome to the E-commerce Sales Dashboard repository!
 This Power BI Desktop project is designed to empower the owner with comprehensive insights into their online sales performance across India.

 # Primary Objective